MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-autopilot-policy.md

       1. Once a desired application is found, select the **Add** button next to the application.
 The application is added to the list under **Selected Apps**.

-      1. Once all of the desired applications are selected, select the **Save** button.
+      1. Once all of the desired applications are selected, select **Save**.

     All of the selected applications should display under **Allowed Applications**.